coffee2code/remember-me-controls/readme.txt

 You can't (and probably shouldn't).
 With a session length of less than an hour you risk timing out users too quickly.

+= Is this plugin GDPR-compliant? =

+Yes.
+This plugin does not collect, store, or disseminate any information from any users or site visitors.

 == Screenshots ==